Family Floer mirror space for local SYZ singularities: Family Floer mirror construction: an easy-to-use review

 The idea of finding (\ref{affinoid_algebra_perspective_homomorphism}) is to use the coordinate change in \cite[(1.6)]{FuCyclic} to the morphism \cite[(3.6.37)]{FOOOBookOne}, and it is first discovered by J. Tu in \cite{Tu}.
 But, we cannot just naively use the homotopy invariance of Maurer-Cartan sets to get the analytic topology on $X_0^\vee$.
 Indeed, the idea of Maurer-Cartan invariance is overall correct but need to be carried out in a more precise level, matching adic-convergent formal power series rather than just bijections of sets.
 For this, we need the stronger ud-homotopy in \cite{Yuan_I_FamilyFloer}; we also need a uniform version of reverse isoperimetric inequality (c.f.
 Remark \ref{rigor_affinoid_viewpoint_chart_rmk}) for the non-archimedean convergence issues when we move between adjacent local tropical charts.

 Finally, note that the $A_\infty$ morphism $\f$ is obtained by a parameterized moduli space of holomorphic disks and is highly choice-sensitive.
 But surprisingly, the gluing map $\phi$ is actually unchanged for \textit{any} such $A_\infty$ (ud-)homotopy equivalence.
 This is missed in \cite{Tu} but is proved in \cite{Yuan_I_FamilyFloer} by the ud-homotopy relations.
-In our opinion, the choice-independence of the gluing maps, which is indeed very difficult to prove, is the cornerstone of everything about the family Floer mirror construction, including the results in this paper as well as those in \cite{Yuan_e.g._FamilyFloer} \cite{Yuan_c_1}. \end{rmk}
+In our opinion, the choice-independence of the gluing maps is the cornerstone of everything about the family Floer mirror construction, including the results in this paper as well as those in \cite{Yuan_e.g._FamilyFloer} \cite{Yuan_c_1}. \end{rmk}